maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ### Group merge

 When a new group `(p)` is created by merging, all its members are already connected.
 They need to exchange their routing tables, merge them and establish the missing connections.
 Finally, they need to notify all of their peers about the group merge.
 Each node's new routing table will be the union of all the group members' previous tables.
+In detail, the message flow is as follows:

+* The group initiating the merge has only one more bit than `p` and already knows all constituent groups.
+It sends a `GroupMerge(Prefix, Vec<(Prefix, Vec<XorName>)>)` group message to all of them (including itself), containing the new group prefix and all its routing table entries (including itself).
+* Every node accumulating a `GroupMerge` establishes connections to all entries of the list and sends a `GroupMerge(Prefix, Vec<(Prefix, Vec<XorName>)>)` group message to all of them, in the same way.
+* Each node that has accumulated all the `GroupMerge` messages from all constituent groups of `(p)` updates its routing table to reflect the change.

 Then, a `GroupMerge` event is raised so that safe_vault can react to the change and start relocating data.